inspiros/dynamic-default-args/README.md

 It solves a problem that was also mentioned in this [stackoverflow thread](https://stackoverflow.com/questions/16960469/dynamic-default-arguments-in-python-functions).

-It turns out that changing functions' default arguments in an elegant way is a lot harder than what we think.
 The common approach is to define a function that retrieves the value of the _default_ argument stored somewhere:

 ```python